 Updated: January 2018

-Given recent threats of large scale ICE raids, the ACLU of Northern California wants to make sure you know your rights and have access to rapid response hotlines set up in the Northern California region. (see below)
+Given recent threats of large scale ICE raids, the ACLU of Northern California wants to make sure you know your rights and have access to rapid response hotlines set up in the Northern California region. (see below).
+For more information, see Know Your Rights: If ICE Confronts You.

 Know your rights if ICE confronts you